For Ukrainian and Allied Defense Innovators | Helicon Defense

 A serious pathway protects what makes your capability valuable.

-Helicon's role is to structure a transition, not to absorb your company.
-The following remain yours throughout the process.
+Helicon’s role is to structure a transition, not to absorb your company.
+The following remain yours throughout the process unless you later negotiate otherwise.

 The technology and know-how you bring with you stays yours.
 Disclosure is sequenced and controlled.